ExoTRAK™: The Future of Post Concussion Intelligence

 Scalable Blood-Based Platform

 Compatible with existing phlebotomy infrastructure and clinical laboratory workflows.
+Self-collection of capillary blood at injury sites.
 No specialized imaging equipment or lengthy neuropsychological batteries required, enabling deployment across diverse care environments from sidelines to hospitals.

 Longitudinal Intelligence